Area Agency on Aging (AAA)

 - Establishes and guides county councils on aging

-- Identifies the needs of the elderly and plans for meeting those needs through a system of in-home and community based services which enable the elderly to maintain their independence and dignity
+- Identifies the needs of older adults and plans for meeting those needs through a system of in-home and community-based services that enable the older adults to maintain their independence and dignity

 Aging and Disability Resource Center

 We help connect the pieces

 Our mission at NARCOG is to eliminate the frustrations many people experience when trying to access services.
 Through the Aging and Disability Resource Center (ADRC), we connect individuals with programs, services, and resources in their community so they can make informed decisions regarding support options.

 This program, known as One Door Alabama, is designed to assist older adults and individuals of any age with disabilities in receiving information and assistance about programs and benefits that will improve their quality of life.